-Please note that both the main section and the 50/50 section of the LGPS are a 'qualifying scheme' for automatic enrolment purposes.
+Both the main section and the 50/50 section of the LGPS are 'qualifying schemes' for automatic enrolment purposes.

-For more information on automatic enrolment and the LGPS please read the 'Automatic enrolment - Technical Guide' which you can find on the 'Guides and sample documents' page of www.lgpsregs.org.
-The Pensions Regulator has produced detailed guidance an automatic enrolment that employers may find useful.
+For more information on automatic enrolment and the LGPS, please read the 'Automatic enrolment - Technical Guide' which you can find on the Employer guides and documents page of www.lgpsregs.org.
+The Pensions Regulator has produced detailed guidance on automatic enrolment that employers may find useful.